-“They can be up to 40 times more nutritious than their adult counterparts.
-Tiny but mighty!
-People often think you have to do something fancy with them …wrong!
-Seriously, just throw them on top!”
+“They can be up to 40 times more nutritious than their adult counterparts,” Clay said.
+“Tiny but mighty!
+People often think you have to do something fancy with them.
+Wrong!
+Seriously, just pile them on top.”

 “One reason we started our farm was to educate our children about community.
-We wanted to show them that social and environmental change can happen through small scale, natural farming and have huge impacts.
-Our teenage boys likely won’t admit it, but when we stay quiet and simply listen to some of their conversations, it’s obvious that we’ve succeeded on some level.
-They appreciate that we support local when we dine out, understand that food doesn’t just come from a shelf at the grocery stores, and they are able to communicate with people through conversation and not just texting!”
-When not participating in school or sports activities, Chase and Grady are happy to help on the farm wherever needed.
+We wanted to show them that social and environmental change can happen through small-scale, natural farming and have huge impacts,” Jen said.
+“Our teenage boys likely won’t admit it, but when we stay quiet and simply listen to their conversations, it’s obvious we have succeeded on some level.
+They appreciate that we support local, understand that food doesn’t just come from the grocery shelf, and can communicate in ways other than texting.”